Nick689/CustomPOS/Readme.md

 ## Description
 CustomPOS is a retail Point of Sale system.
 It is made of LibreOffice macros and SQL requests.
 You can customize this program if you know how to write macros.

-CustomPOS GUI is highly efficient with only one page POS, there's no sub-page.
-Only one popup confirmation will show before invoice recording.
+CustomPOS GUI is highly efficient with only one page POS, there is no sub-page.
+Only one popup validation will trigger invoice recording.

 CustomPOS works in client-server mode, no data is stored in client side.
 All you have to do if you want your data safe is to backup the database.